-This has been a favourite of ours for quite a few years now.
-We find it to be a great meal for Yogi's at night time, as it's light and easy to digest.
+This has been a favourite for quite a few years now and find it to be a great meal for Yogi's at night time, as it's light and easy to digest.

 3 cups moong dahl or red lentils (or you can use a combination of both, I like to do 2 moong dahl and 1 red lentils)